 BRI’s Loon Program is dedicated to assessing current and emerging threats to loons, and to collaborating with the many agencies and organizations that work to conserve loon populations across the Northern Hemisphere.
 Our research and conservation projects contribute to understanding basic ecology and strive to unravel the impacts of ecological stressors and how they can be lessened.

 The Program is also actively involved in assisting state and federal conservation and management agencies in monitoring efforts that include the capture, banding, sampling, and tracking of individual loons and their populations.
-Findings are often provided through reports, management plans, and communications pieces to best relay information to decision makers and the general public.
+We publish our findings through reports, management plans, and communications pieces to inform decision makers and the general public.

-In 2013, the Ricketts Conservation Foundation initiated the largest conservation study for the Common Loon, a key bioindicator of aquatic integrity for lakes and near shore marine ecosystems across North America.
-This scientific initiative, which is being carried out by BRI, provides an opportunity to identify major threats to loons and to create solutions that strengthen current populations and restore loons to their former breeding range.
-Focal restoration sites are in Massachusetts, Minnesota, and Wyoming.
+The Common Loon is a key bioindicator of aquatic integrity for lakes and nearshore marine ecosystems across North America.
+BRI has conducted research throughout the United States and Canada, to identify major threats to loons while also creating solutions that strengthen current populations and restore loons to their former breeding range.
+Learn more about research efforts in the following states and provinces:

 The Loon Program is actively conducting studies on four of the five species of loons found worldwide: Common Loons; Yellow-billed Loons; Red-throated Loons; and Pacific Loons.
 Efforts are concentrated on breeding areas for each of the four species, with an emphasis on the Common Loon and on the other three species at the Program’s biostation on the tundra southeast of Barrow, Alaska (in our 9th year at that site in cooperation with the U.S. Geological Survey).
 Migration studies are limited to monitoring species using satellite transmitters.
 Winter studies are focused on Common Loons (in Louisiana and South Carolina) and Red-throated Loons (in Delaware, Maryland, North Carolina, and Virginia).